hakoniwalab/hakoniwa-pdu-rpc/README.md

 *   **Service-Oriented RPC:** Define and manage multiple RPC services within a single server.
 *   **Multi-Client Support:** A single service can be called by multiple, uniquely-named clients.
-*   **Configuration-Driven:** Define all services, endpoints, PDUs, and communication channels in a single JSON file.
+*   **Configuration-Driven:** Define services in a single JSON file; endpoints can be inline or referenced via an external endpoints config.
 *   **Simplified Usage with Helpers:** A template-based helper (`HakoRpcServiceServerTemplateType`) is provided to automatically handle PDU packing/unpacking for specific ROS service types.
 *   **Transport Agnostic:** Leverages `hakoniwa-pdu-endpoint` to run over different transports (TCP, UDP, Shared Memory) without changing user code.